Dr. Gilles Storelli

 4. Applied Methods and model organisms:

-The use of invertebrates for biomedical research reduces the reliance on mammals and supports a more humane science.
+The use of invertebrates in biomedical research reduces the reliance on mammals and supports a more humane science.
 The Storelli lab primarily uses the model invertebrate Drosophila melanogaster for its studies.
-Drosophila combine powerful genetic resources with a fast life cycle and a genetically-tractable microbiota.
+Drosophila combine powerful genetic resources with a fast life cycle and a genetically tractable microbiota.
 In parallel, the mechanisms that control metabolism and host-microbe interactions are conserved between invertebrates and vertebrates.
 This makes Drosophila a prime model to investigate the metabolic interactions between animal hosts and their microbiome, and their overall impacts on longevity.

 5. Desirable skills and qualifications: